How do business credit cards for bad credit work?

 5. Don’t apply for lots of cards at once

 Your credit score dips every time you apply for credit, so don’t apply for lots of business credit cards at once.

 If a business credit card isn’t right for you, you could consider these alternative options:

 - prepaid card – a prepaid business card can be loaded with money and used to make purchases or draw cash from an ATM

-- business charge card – you don’t have a spend limit, but you must pay off the balance in full each month
+- business charge card – you don’t have a spending limit, but you must pay off the balance in full each month

-- business loan – you get a lump sum of cash and then pay it back in monthly instalments (including interest)
+- business loan – you get a lump sum of cash and then pay it back in monthly instalments over a set time period (including interest)